-- Submit an ALMA proposal as a PI - Participate as a co-I or co-PI on ALMA proposals - Manage their user profile and demographic information, including: - Updating personal information that is used to track proposal statistics as we continue to remove bias from the proposal review process. - Specifying areas of expertise and conflicts of interest, necessary for the proper dissemination of proposal review during the distributed peer review process. - Setting an option to receive automatic email notifications of observing progress, delegate access to their data to other ALMA users or delegate the right to trigger Target of Opportunity observations to other ALMA users. - Access SnooPI, the tool for PIs and collaborators to monitor the status of their observing programs - Submit ALMA Helpdesk tickets - Access their proprietary data through the ALMA Archive.
+- Submit an ALMA proposal as a PI - Participate as a co-I or co-PI on ALMA proposals - Manage their user profile and demographic information, including: - Updating user affiliation Users are responsible for ensuring that their profile is correct throughout the cycle but it is particularly important (for proper observing time accounting across the Executives) that a user affiliation is correct if a proposal is being submitted.
+See details in the ALMA Users' Policies. - Updating personal information that is used to track proposal statistics as we continue to remove bias from the proposal review process. - Specifying areas of expertise and conflicts of interest, necessary for the proper dissemination of proposal review during the distributed peer review process. - Setting an option to receive automatic email notifications of observing progress, delegate access to their data to other ALMA users or delegate the right to trigger Target of Opportunity observations to other ALMA users. - Access SnooPI, the tool for PIs and collaborators to monitor the status of their observing programs - Submit ALMA Helpdesk tickets - Access their proprietary data through the ALMA Archive.